adl/hoaf/README.md

 States may be listed in any order, but should all be listed (i.e., if the header has `States: 10` then the body should have ten `State: INT` statements, with all numbers from 0 to 9).
 In addition to a number, a state may optionally be given a name (the `STRING` token) for cosmetic or practical purposes.

 The `INT*` used in `acc-sig` represent the acceptance sets the state or edge belongs to.
 Since we use transition-based acceptance, when `acc-sig` is used on a state to declare membership to some acceptance sets, it is syntactic sugar for the membership of all the outgoing transitions to this set.
-For instance `State: 0 {1 3}` would states that all transitions leaving state 0 are in acceptance sets 1 and 3.
+For instance `State: 0 {1 3}` would states that all transitions leaving state 0 are in acceptance sets 1 and 3 (this is in addition to any `acc-sig` that could be specified at edge level).

 The `state-conj` encodes the destination of an edge as a conjunction of state numbers.
 Non-alternating automata always use a single state number as destination.
 These conjunctions makes it possible to encode the universal branching of alternating automata, while disjunction is simply encoded as multiple transitions.